 This little island sits to the north side of the eastern end to the start to the Sound of Mull.
-It’s a fairly innocuous little island that sailors like myself have past many times without giving it any thought – other than not to ‘hit it’.
-As it turns out the little island has five wrecks lying at its feet; Dartmouth, River Tay, Ardfren, Thesis, and the Ballista, so making the island a favourite diving spot with wrecks stacked one on another.
+It’s a fairly innocuous little island that sailors like myself have past many times without giving it any thought.
+That is other than not to ‘hit it’.
+As it turns out the little island has five wrecks lying at its feet.
+These being the Dartmouth, River Tay, Ardfren, Thesis, and the Ballista.
+As a result making the island a favourite diving spot with wrecks stacked one on another.

 The Dartmouth had served a long career which included service in the Mediterranean and the Caribbean.
-In 1689 Dartmouth participated in the Battle of Bantry Bay and was a major player in the relief of Londonderry.
+In 1689 Dartmouth participated in the Battle of Bantry Bay.
+She was also a major player in the relief of Londonderry.
 The following year she was engaged in anti-Jacobite operations off the west coast of Scotland.
 While preparing to attack the Macleans of Duart on Mull she was struck by a violent storm and wrecked on 9 October 1690.
-The Dartmouth was discovered by amateur divers in August 1973, anchors, cannon, timbers and a bell being initially recognised and recorded.
+The Dartmouth was discovered by amateur divers in August 1973.
+This was made possible by anchors, cannon, timbers and a bell being initially recognised and recorded.

 Some 50 years later on 24 November 1943 in westerly storm force 12 blizzards the steam trawler River Tay foundered on Rubhe Ridire and sits in 10 meters of water.
 All crew were saved by the Tobermory lifeboat.

 Only seven years later in 1950, the Ardfern a steel fishing drifter sank and sits in 8 meters of water.